All best sellers

 • Narrative and Context: Rust can tell a story about the history and conditions of the object you're modeling.
 A rusty piece can suggest that it has been in use for a long time, exposed to harsh environments, or neglected, which can add depth to the narrative you're trying to convey through your figure.

-• Aesthetic Appeal: Rust can provide visual interest and texture to your model.
+• Aesthetic Appeal: Rust can provide visual interest and texture to your miniature.
 It can break up the monotony of a uniform, pristine surface and make your model more visually appealing by adding variation and character.

 • Weathering and Detailing: Rust is a part of the weathering and detailing process in scale modeling.
 Weathering involves simulating the effects of time, wear, and environmental factors on a model.
 Rust is one of the weathering techniques that help achieve a more authentic and lifelike appearance.